cybertraining-dsc/fa20-523-312/project/project.md

 ### 4.1 Hardware Component

 A very rough outline of the autonomous surface vehicle (ASV) in question has been preceived in the Autodesk Fusion 360 software model.
-A preliminary model has been erected in this software so as to 3D print the design and then interface it with the appropriate sensors in question.
+A preliminary model has been designed in this software so as to 3D print the system.
+It will then be interfaced with the appropriate sensors in question.
 Then system will be driven by an Arduino-Uno based microcontroller, and it will have different types of environmental sensors that will collect and log data.
 These sensors have been purchased from the vendor, "Atlas Scientific".
 As of now, the sensors that have been chosen for this ASV are as follows:

 * PT-1000 Temperature sensor kit - <https://atlas-scientific.com/kits/pt-1000-temperature-kit/>
 * Potential of Hydrogen (pH) sensor kit - <https://atlas-scientific.com/kits/ph-kit/>